Mesilla, NM

 Gift shop

-As you enter the building there are some shops, including the La Posta Chile Shop where they sell gifts, bottles of La Posta’s salsa, and as of 2015 there is a cookbook with the restaurant’s recipes.
+As you enter the building there are some shops, including the La Posta Chile Shop where they sell gifts, bottles of La Posta’s salsa, and a cookbook with the restaurant’s recipes.
 Also here is the Matteo Jewelry Store.

 The waiting area at Christmas